 Stay with your child as much as you can

-However, if you have to leave the hospital at any time, inform your child how long you will be gone for, and make sure you're back on time.
+But if you have to leave the hospital at any time, inform your child how long you'll be gone for and make sure you're back on time.

 If you're able to stay with your child overnight, the hospital may arrange for an extra bed in your child's room or ward.